 Why Choose Gastric Sleeve?

-3. Gastric Sleeve to Cure Obesity: The gastric sleeve surgery has proven to be a successful, long-term cure for obesity.
-With a low complication rate and high success rate, the gastric sleeve is one of the most common bariatric procedures today.
+3. Treatment for Obesity: Gastric sleeve surgery has proven to be a successful, long-term cure for obesity.
+With a low complication rate and high success rate, the sleeve is one of the most common bariatric procedures today.

 How Gastric Sleeve Surgery Works

-- The new stomach holds about 80% less food (and thus calories) and patient feels full sooner and for longer periods of time
+2. The new stomach holds about 85% less food (and thus calories) and the patient feels full sooner and for longer periods of time.

-- The smaller stomach secretes fewer gut hormones that impact hunger, satiety, and blood sugar control
+3. The smaller stomach secretes fewer gut hormones that impact hunger, satiety, and blood sugar control.

-Gastric Sleeve or Sleeve Gastrectomy results with a banana-shaped stomach “sleeve” connecting the esophagus to the small intestines.
+Gastric sleeve surgery results in patients having a banana-shaped stomach “sleeve” connecting the esophagus to the small intestines.
 The new sleeve stomach size is reduced from 30-40 ounces in volume to 3-4 ounces.
 Eventually, the stomach size grows to 6-8 ounces in volume preserving "normal" healthy eating habits.

-Unlike gastric bypass surgery, gastric sleeve surgery leaves the anatomy intact and the food already combined with digestive enzymes in the mouth gets mixed with the bile and pancreatic fluid from the liver and pancreas to completely get absorbed in the bowel.
+Unlike gastric bypass, gastric sleeve leaves the anatomy intact and the food already combined with digestive enzymes in the mouth gets mixed with the bile and pancreatic fluid from the liver and pancreas to completely get absorbed in the bowel.